HardikPrabhu/hardikprabhu.github.io/_posts/2025-10-5-Before Stochastic Differential Equations..md

 for all finite subsets $\{t_1, \ldots, t_k\} \subseteq T$ and all Borel sets $B_i \subseteq \mathbb{R}^n$.

-Notice, that the probability distribution is unique over $\sigma(X)$ because cylinder sets generates the sigma-algebra.

 # Filterations and Martingales

 Let's take a detour and first discuss all the conditional relations.